 Exploring Careers in Human Resources with Some of Colorado’s Industry Leading Companies

-Based on the top employers in the state and the following numbers from the US Department of Commerce, HR careers in Colorado can be divided into three basic categories:
+HR careers in Colorado can be divided into three, basic categories:

-- Private-sector employers (non-farm) – employ approximately 3.3 million Coloradans
+- Private-sector employers (non-farm) – about 3.3 million employees

-- Federal government, military and civilian – employs approximately 107,605 Coloradans
+- Federal government, military and civilian – about 107,605 employees

 The following are examples of some of the job descriptions in these different sectors of Colorado’s economy (Shown for illustrative purposes only):

 Private Sector HR Job Descriptions